 The Hubert Library, Wolfe University Center and Academic One are the primary focus of activity at this campus, with a high concentration of students at the library.
 The plaza in front of the Academic One building is also an important activity node since it has traffic of students coming from the parking lots into the buildings and students waiting for public transportation.
-Since the last master plan, the plaza north of the Wolfe University Center was redesigned and the adjoining interior space was remodeled to create a large atrium overlooking the plaza.

 The Kovens Center attracts activity from conferences, trainings, and events.
 The complex is nestled into its site, positioned towards the bay.
-The landscape blends well with a mangrovelined canal at the building's entry.
+The landscape blends well with a mangrove-lined canal at the building's entry.
 Building orientation and design accentuates views of Biscayne Bay.
-There is not a lot of interaction between the Kovens Center and other areas of campus.